How we started

 - Develop strategies for dealing with the causes of inequalities for women and to provide leadership to influence and shape women's policy;

-- Assist the Office for Women to develop and maintain appropriate consultation/engagement mechanisms - across Government, with the community and with stakeholders that ensure a broad based, inclusive process;
+- Develop and maintain appropriate consultation/engagement mechanisms - across Government, with the community and with stakeholders that ensure a broad based, inclusive process;

 - Provide advice and information to the Office for Women to assist in research activities;

-- Report on a regular basis to the Premier and the Minister for the Status of Women.
+- Report once a year to the Premier and the Minister for the Status of Women.